brightbox/docs.brightbox.com/content/guides/cli/load-balancers.md

      lba-c76a7  creating  2011-01-25             srv-hrmmb, srv-h4lxv  test
     ------------------------------------------------------------------------

-If we view the details of this new balancer, we can see that it is listening on port `80` and port `443` by default and each of those listeners is health checking on port `80` with an http request.
+If we view the details of this new balancer, we can see that it is listening on port `80` in `http` mode and port `443` using `tcp` mode by default and each of those listeners is health checking on port `80` with an http request.
 If three http requests to the backend servers fails in a row then the server will be taken out of the pool until it recovers:

     $ brightbox-lbs show lba-c76a7
              id: lba-c76a7